Main content of the website

 What is a Municipal Tax Sale?

 A municipal tax sale is when a municipality sells one or more properties, under the authority of the Municipal Act, to recover the outstanding property taxes which are two or more years in arrears.
-Traditionally in the Township property owners will receive correspondence from the Town indicating that their property is now available for the municipal tax sale process, and encourage them to clear their account by a specific date.
-If the taxes are not cleared the Township will proceed with the tax sale process without further notice.
+Traditionally in the Township, property owners will receive correspondence from the Town indicating that their property is now available for the municipal tax sale process, and encourage them to clear their account by a specific date.
+If the taxes are not cleared, the Township will proceed with the tax sale process without further notice.
 Property owners will be responsible for all legal and administrative costs relating to the tax sale process, the costs of which will be added to the respective property tax account.
 Once the property has been registered for Tax Sale, no partial payments are accepted by the Township.

 If there is a mortgage on the property what happens to it?